Shawn-Hanclock/April11/README.md

-# Repo Name April11
+# April11 (A.K.A. duck app)

-## First attempt at Android Studio April 2022
+## First attempt at using Android Studio April 2022

-This was a code along in AP CSA, duck counter app.
+Created during a code along in AP CSA, creating a duck counter app.
+The app keeps track and displays the number of times a user clicks a duck image.